-Institution of Strong Anti-Corruption Groups
+2. Institution of Strong Anti-Corruption Groups

 Creating strong anti-corruption institutions is another arsenal to win the fight against corruption.
 This group is to work independently with the government to ensure transparency.
-Anyone who is caught in corrupt practice by the group should experience the consequences decided by the anti-corruption agency.
+Anyone who is caught engaging in corrupt practices by the group should experience the consequences decided by the anti-corruption agency.
 That he is a minister or governor of a state should not be an excuse from facing the punishment he is to receive according to the Constitution of Nigeria.

 The unemployed in the country find themselves involved in corruption mainly because they want to make money to meet the demand of the day.
 Governments and capable hands should endeavour to generate more jobs for citizens to get employed and paid in return.
 A busy mind may find it difficult to indulge in corruption because he is being paid adequately.

-Proper Government Funding of Schools
+4. Proper Government Funding of Schools

 Understanding the importance of skill acquisition will go a long way to propel them to develop all the schools in Nigeria.
 When more attention is paid to the tertiary institutions in the country, it will produce graduates who are employable.
 Installation of the necessary machines needed in universities will help Nigerian graduates acquire skills and use them to generate income, even if no company employs them after graduation.